2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 • Rabbit: break

-But that doesn't mean everyone born under those signs is in for the same year.
-It means they should avoid making the home more reactive than it already is.
+This does not mean that everyone born under those signs will have the same year.
+It is a reason to avoid making the home more reactive than it already is.

 Mistake 1: treating fan tai sui like a fire alarm instead of a pace-setter